 The transformative activities progressively build confidence and self-esteem and foster essential life skills that enhance and enrich relationships, broaden the understanding of society and the contributions the learners can make and the importance of taking responsibility for promoting informed management of the environment.

 Each carefully structured yet flexible module builds on key understandings of social, emotional and spiritual skills that are conducive to holistic personal expansion and achievement in all contexts.

 The programme endorses and enhances high quality emotional and social intelligence and since values are relevant to everyone, the supportive mentorship that the modules can promote at school, at home and in the wider community, equips young people so that they can make positive, informed choices that lead to happy, fulfilling lives during their school careers and beyond.

 Systematically implementing quality, experiential, reflective values education promotes young people’s wellbeing - a factor considered as important to their future success and happiness as their academic achievements.

 Growing numbers of school leaders are realising how values-based activities help to:

-Indeed, good values education, as an integral part of a school’s curriculum has a ripple effect that is shown to improve not only the wellbeing of everyone making up the school community but also, importantly, the academic achievement of its young citizens, because the conscious use of well-chosen values:
+Indeed, good values education, as an integral part of a school’s curriculum, has a ripple effect that is shown to improve not only the wellbeing of everyone making up the school community but also, importantly, the academic achievements of its young citizens, because the conscious use of well-chosen values: